Environments

 Export

 Export the current list view as CSV or JSON using the export button in the toolbar.
-Exports respect active filters.
+Export currently respects the Status, Environment Type, and Needs Approval filters only — an active search term, provisioning-status filter, or advanced/custom-field filters are not yet reflected in the exported file.

 Pagination